yoeo/guesslang/docs/typehints.rst

   from typing import Type

-  boolean: Type[bool] = bool
+  bool_class: Type[bool] = bool
-  # OK: "bool" class has the type "Type(bool)"
+  # OK: "bool" class object has the type "Type[bool]"

-This is pertucularly usefull when associated with type variables:
+This feature is pertucularly usefull when associated with type variables.

+In the following example, a function ``new`` is defined.
+``new`` takes a class as an argument then returns an instance of this class:

 .. code-block:: python
   :linenos: